DanWang1230/Traffic_Sign_Classifier/README.md

 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images

+The project is from the self-driving car nanodegree in Udacity.
+So are datasets.

 [//]: # (Image References)

 [image1]: ./Results/original_image.jpg